heterophyllus/lens-drawing/README.md

 ```

 ### 2. GUI application
 The GUI application is available by running the below in the directory.
-The executable is also distributed on the [Release page](https://github.com/heterophyllus/lens-drawing/releases/latest).
+The executable is also distributed in the [Release page](https://github.com/heterophyllus/lens-drawing/releases/latest).
 ```
 python drawing-gui.py
 ```